 Bestselling author Alan Katz, of Silly Dilly fame, knows kid humor, and he knows just what subjects are funniest—from school to siblings to sports, this assortment of spirited poetry has something for everyone.
 In the tradition of Shel Silverstein and Jack Prelutsky, with black-and-white illustrations throughout, this collection of more than 100 poems will have kids roaring with laughter!

 Alan Katz has been a print and television comedy writer for more than twenty years.
-In addition to being a multiple Emmy nominee for his work on The Rosie O’Donnell Show and Disney’s Raw Toonage, he has written for children’s programming on Nickelodeon, ABC Television, Warner Brothers Animation’s Taz-Mania, and many others.
-Alan is the author of several adult humor books; he has written humorous essays for The New York Times and other publications.
+In addition to being a multiple Emmy nominee for his work on The Rosie O’Donnell Show and Disney’s Raw Toonage, he has written for children’s programming on Nickelodeon, ABC Television, Warner Bros.
+Animation’s Taz-Mania, and many others.
+Alan is the author of several adult humor books, humorous essays for The New York Times and other publications, and books for young readers.
 Alan lives in Weston, Connecticut, with his journalist wife, Rose, and their children Simone, Andrew, Nathan, and David.
 Visit him online at AlanKatzBooks.com.

 Edward Koren may be best known for his work in the New Yorker magazine, where he has published nearly one thousand cartoons.
 He has written and illustrated several children's books, including Very Hairy Harry.
 He taught at Brown University and received a Guggenheim Fellowship.
 He lives with his family in Vermont.

 Publisher: Margaret K. McElderry Books (October 25, 2011)

 "Accompanied by Koren's impish, characteristically furry caricatures, Katz's comedic poems take aim at familiar experiences like family squabbling and avoiding homework, while offering child-centric observations about the world." --Publishers Weekly, July 2011